sagemath/trac_to_gh/Issue 2461.md

 # Issue 2461: vector norms should have a reasonable default

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2461

 Original creator: robertwb